slashkudos/kudos-github/README.md

 1. Install the slashkudos app on your repository
 2. Start giving kudos!
 For example: `/kudos to @philip-gai for your first contribution! 🎉`
+3. slashkudos will respond with how many total kudos the user has received
+4. View your kudos on [app.slashkudos.com]!

 ## What kudos will be public?